amelioro/ameliorate/CONTRIBUTING.md

 #### Conventional commits

 [Conventional commits](https://www.conventionalcommits.org/) is a standard format for commit messages, used to aid readability of commit history.
-This commit message format, with [these commit types](https://github.com/amelioro/ameliorate/blob/main/commitlint.config.js), is enforced in a commit hook via [commitlint](https://github.com/conventional-changelog/commitlint).
+The format is `<type>[optional scope]: <description>` and an example commit message looks like `feat(header): add link to feedback page`.
+This commit message format, with [these commit types](https://github.com/amelioro/ameliorate/blob/main/commitlint.config.js), is enforced in a commit hook and github action via [commitlint](https://github.com/conventional-changelog/commitlint).

 #### Prettier